Catwalk (Canadian TV series)

-Catwalk is a Canadian musical drama series that ran for 49 episodes on the YTV network from 1992 until 1994.
+Catwalk is a Canadian musical drama television series that ran for 49 episodes on the YTV network from 1992 until 1994.
 The series' first season aired in syndication in the United States, while the second season aired on MTV.

 Synopsis

-The series was based around six twenty-something adults who formed a band named Catwalk.
-The episodes centered on the band's personal relationships and struggles to land a record deal, while also featuring their musical performances in nightclubs.
-Their main gathering place was a downtown loft.
+The series is based around six twenty-something adults who formed a band named Catwalk.
+The episodes focus on the band's personal relationships and struggles to land a record deal, while also featuring their musical performances in nightclubs.
+Their main gathering place is a downtown loft.

-Singer/guitarist Johnnie Camden (Keram Malicki-Sanchez) was at the focus of the show; it was in his loft where the band gathered to rehearse.
-Relationships were also a major part of the show; there were two couples within the cast, as Daisy (Neve Campbell) dated the group's manager Billy K., and Mary (Kelli Taylor) dated the drummer Jesse (Paul Popowich).
-The relationship was tumultuous and the couple broke up before the end of the first season.
+Singer/guitarist Johnnie Camden (Keram Malicki-Sanchez) is at the focal part of the show; it is in his loft where the band gathers to rehearse.
+Relationships are also a major part of the show; there are two couples within the cast, as Daisy (Neve Campbell) dates the group's manager Billy K., and Mary (Kelli Taylor) dates the drummer Jesse (Paul Popowich).
+The relationship is tumultuous and the couple broke up until the end of the first season.

-The show had a somewhat post-apocalyptic flavour, with Blade Runner-style burning oil barrels, dark and ambient lighting, and flashing white lights that pass through blinds, giving the show a futuristic look.

-The second season featured a new character, Maggi (Nicole de Boer), who in the first season (in the episode "Toxic Love") became briefly involved with lead guitarist Johnnie Camden, causing tension within the band.
+The second season features a new character, Maggi (Nicole de Boer), who in the first season (in the episode "Toxic Love") became briefly involved with lead guitarist Johnnie Camden, causing tension within the band.